Creating Headings on MS-Word

 As the headings set-up is complete, go to the document proper to indicate the different headings.
 At the beginning of every chapter, click heading 1.
 The heading will be automatically indicated.

 For subheadings, click Heading 2.
 It will automatically number the subheadings.
-For the sub-section, select Heading 3, it will also be added automatically.
+For the sub-section, select Heading 3.
+It will also be added automatically.

 Complete headings, sub-headings and sub-sections